 The Musical Notes first recorded for J. Mayo Williams' Harlem label.
 The two songs that they did were "Don't You Think I Oughta Know" with Gus in the lead and the instrumental, "Stuff In D Flat."
 Recorded at an unknown date, they were released in March 1947.

 Also in March (on the 5th), they held their first session for RCA Victor.
 It was a double one, with eight songs recorded: "Pretty Eyed Baby" (led by Bill), "Don't You Think I Oughta Know" (Gus), "That Night We Said Goodbye" (Gus), "You Didn't Have To Say I Love You" (Gus), "Shorty's Got To Go" (Bill), "Half A Love" (Gus), "Leave It To Fate, Gate" (Bill), and the instrumental "Sharkie's Boogie."
 And then, they shuffled off to Buffalo, opening at the Anchor Bar in mid-March.

 On March 31, RCA released "Don't You Think I Oughta Know"/"Shorty's Got To Go."
 The group now had two versions of "Don't You Think I Oughta Know" available for the record-buying public.
 "Shorty's Got To Go" was written and sung by Lucky Millinder (and possibly arranged by Bill Johnson), but the Notes' version is, in my opinion, the best one made (easily outshining the Cats And The Fiddle, Bull Moose Jackson, and, later on, the Impressions).

-Only 15 days later, RCA released the group's second record: the pretty "You Didn't Have To Say I Love You," backed with "Pretty Eyed Baby" (a re-wording of "Satchel Mouth Baby").
+Only 15 days later, RCA released the group's second record: the pretty "You Didn't Have To Say I Love You", backed with "Pretty Eyed Baby" (a re-wording of "Satchel Mouth Baby").
 On April 5, Billboard listed this record in its Advanced Releases section.
 The interesting thing about that listing is that it was credited to "Bill Johnson and His Musical Notes (Bill Johnson Quartet)."
 While Bill would use that name in the future, at the present, there were five members in the group and Gus Gordon said that they never appeared under any name except "Musical Notes."
 Another of life's little mysteries.

 [In late 1951, there was a lawsuit over "Pretty Eyed Baby".
 Everyone agreed that Mary Lou Williams had written "Satchel Mouth Baby", but now Frankie Laine and Jo Stafford had released "Pretty Eyed Baby" (as did both Al Trace and Jane Turzey, as well as the Billy Williams Quartet) and the writer credits read "M.L.
 Williams-B. Johnson".
 Bandleader Snub Mosley sued Williams, claiming common law rights to the tune, since she had never filed a copyright on it and he had revised it and morphed it into "Pretty Eyed Baby" prior to 1943.
 (Remember that, for a while, Bill Johnson was part of Mosley's orchestra.)
 Mary Lou Williams sued Bill as having fraudulently misrepresented that he was the one who had revised the lyrics (resulting in him receiving partial writer credit).
 As is usual in cases of this kind, only the lawsuit, but not the resolution, was ever mentioned in the press.
 (However, ASCAP now lists Johnson, Mosley, and Williams as the writers, so the outcome isn't in doubt.)]